oneparsec/GD-ModMenu/README.md

 # How to use
 Firstly, download DLLs from release page.
 Then, put `xinput9_1_0.dll` and `ModMenu.dll` to the GD executable directory.
-If you want to add other DLLs, put them in `addons` directory.
+If you want to add other DLLs to be automatically loaded, put them in `addons` directory.

 # How to build